atabekis/language-ai/README.md

 Eindhoven University of Technology, Tilburg University 2023-2024_

- > ADD: Link to the paper
+ > The paper is not openly published within this repository.
+Instead a submission has been made to Canvas.

 ### Table of Contents
 * [About](https://github.com/atabekis/language-ai?tab=readme-ov-file#about)